orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

-- https://en.wikipedia.org/wiki/NP-completeness / other complexity theory related ideas, church-turing thesis, computation universality
+- https://en.wikipedia.org/wiki/NP-completeness / other complexity theory related ideas, church-turing thesis, computation universality, Halting problem, Rice's theorem, Godels incompleteness theorems

 Possible rephrasing as best entropy/kolgomorovcomplexity, in finding a structure which expresses 'perfect use' of (probabalistic) space, by a symmetry between symbol frequency and number of symbols.

-- Halting problem, Rice's theorem, Godels incompleteness theorems

 I suspect there to be some deep (a)symmetries between the certain conceptualizations of 'zero' and 'one'. ...
 For the conceptualization of zero requires some non-zero directionality. (; To have the ability to describe invariance, one needs some variance.)